Chemistry 1 (8773.3)

 Extensions & Late submissions

-Weekly homework will be submitted electronically through Canvas, all other assessment items are to be submitted in hard copy.
+Weekly homework will be submitted electronically through Macmillan Learn, all other assessment items except the Final Assessment are to be submitted in hard copy.
 It is strongly recommended that you have an electronic back up copy.
+The Final Assessment will be submitted through Canvas.

 Special assessment requirements